Batara Immigration Law header image

 In some cases, the couple is scheduled for a special interview, called a Stokes interview, in which they are usually separated and asked questions about the same lack of evidence and other matters independently,

-Yet, in my experience as an USCIS appeals lawyer, over 1/2 of the cases I see involve couples who did not address the shortcomings within this time frame.
+Yet, in my experience as an immigration appeals lawyer, well over 1/2 of the denied I-130 cases I see involve couples who did not address the shortcomings within this time frame.

 So what happens?